 Meg Smith graduated from McMaster University’s school of physiotherapy in 1999.
 She subsequently completed a fellowship in Sport Physiotherapy at Western University’s Fowler Kennedy Sport Medicine Clinic and a Master of Science through McMaster University’s School of Rehabilitation Science in 2017.

 Meg’s areas of interest include musculoskeletal physiotherapy and sports injury management.
 To this end, she holds certification in acupuncture, is a Fellow of the Canadian Academy of Manipulative Physiotherapy and a Certified Strength and Conditioning Specialist.

 Cyril Moss is a graduate of the University of Waterloo.
 In addition to his role as clinic co-director, he is a member of the National Strength and Conditioning Association and a Certified Strength and Conditioning Specialist.
 Cyril oversees fitness testing, training program design and strength and conditioning for individual athletes and sports teams.

 He is a Certified Golf Fitness Instructor with the Titleist Performance Institute and strength coach for the Golf Fitness Academy at Stonetown Physiotherapy.
 As well, Cyril has worked as team trainer for the Kitchener Hallman Twins senior men’s fastball team and as a consultant for the Ontario Curling Association and the St. Marys Lincolns Junior B hockey team.

 Melissa Hay graduated from Western University’s Master of Physical Therapy program in 2016.
 Melissa also completed an undergraduate degree at Western with an honours specialization in Biology and a minor in Psychology, graduating in 2011.
-She is continuing her studies at Western to complete her PhD in Health and Rehabilitation Sciences at Western University with her area of research examining exercise for low back pain in older adults.
+In 2018 she completed a PhD in Health and Rehabilitation Sciences at Western University with her area of research examining exercise for low back pain in older adults.